mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 By default, the downloader will use only Flickr URLs, but if you are brave enough and ready to wait more and you are ready to clean up your data from bad images you can turn that option off.

-# Update: 20x improvement with multiprocessing workers
+# Update: 25x improvement with multiprocessing workers

-I've implemented parallel request processing. **With 24 workers I've gained up to 20x improvement in speed - approx. 0.02 seconds per image and approx. 2 MB/s total download speed.** I'm still testing the limits of how much Flickr will allow to download that fast and if there are any limits at all.
-Use it with care and soon I will update with results.
+I've implemented parallel request processing. **With 24 workers I've gained up to 25x improvement in speed - approx. 0.02 seconds per image and approx. 2 to 6 MB/s total download speed.** I had a concern that Flickr would somehow limit the bandwidth and the data amount downloaded but fortunately that is not the case - I tested the limits by downloading 1000 x 1000 image dataset(60GB of data) in short amount of time without any problems.